 As the dust has settled on a surprising election result and ideas and policies are beginning to be formed, Michael Sissons and David Buckle, employment solicitors at Cubism Law, take a look at what proposed law changes could mean for UK businesses in the future.

 Manifesto pledges are curious things.
 In 1945, the successful manifesto contained a grand total of 18 pledges.
 The years have seen the manifesto pledges of all parties balloon to the point that, by 2010, the Conservative 2015 manifesto contained 550 of the things.
-Their 2015 manifesto contains a number of employment related pledges, which vary from the specific to the vague or even aspirational.
+Their 2015 manifesto contains a number of employment-related pledges, which vary from specific to vague or even aspirational.
 Given the vagaries of some pledges, predicting the legal changes landscape is, perhaps, is more an art than a science.
 Nevertheless, we can distil the following from the Conservative manifesto.